-All meeting events will be held at Disney’s Yacht & Beach Club Resort.
+All meeting events will be held at the Hilton Orlando Bonnet Creek.
 We’ve negotiated extremely low room rates, park tickets and other opportunities.
 Please visit the hotel page on this site for more information.

 Thank you for considering this meeting over so many other options available to you.
 I’m confident you’ll enjoy our “Telling It Like It Is” style of teaching and learning – as I wholeheartedly believe it is the way education is supposed to be!